 into remote machines (certainly when going over the internet) it is

-best to use ssh, or use a VPN (for a VPN, Virtual Private
+, or use a VPN (for a VPN, Virtual Private

-Network, the above example should be pretty safe).
+Network, the above example should be pretty safe.)

 For x11vnc one can

-tunnel the VNC protocol through an encrypted ssh channel.
+tunnel the VNC protocol through an encrypted ssh

 It would look something like running the following commands: